Certified Food Safety Programs

 Who needs the Food Handler (FH) certification in Chicago & Illinois?

-The State of Illinois and City of Chicago requires this training for all staff (except licensed managers) that work with food or food utensils within 30 days of hiring.
+The State of Illinois and City of Chicago require this training for all staff (except certified managers) that work with food or food utensils.
+The training must be completed within 30 days of hiring.

 Or